gespcunha/ClashRoyaleClanLeague/README.md

 # Outdated
 The game **Clash Royale** has been updated and some features were removed.
-This application will no longer be of use.
+This application is no longer usable.

+# Why
+I started this project alongside my college degree, in order to learn javascript and test my skills.

 # ClashRoyale Clan League
 This is a simple command line application to run a **ClashRoyale league** in your clan.
 The available criterias are explained below.
 There isn't a fixed number of fixtures so you can do how many you want.
 The "database" is an ```excel file```.